-ARTCCs may elect to use automated counting procedures, manual counting procedures, or both.
-For example, a computer count may be used for Departures and Overs, while military and oceanic Overs are added manually.
+ARTCCs may elect to use a computer counting routine or a combination of manual and automated counting procedures.
+For example, a computer count may be used for typical airline Departures and Overs, while the more unique military Overs are added in manually.
 The accuracy of computer counts must be verified periodically to be within plus/minus 3 percent of the actual traffic count.